-- 26. Notes that in December 2016 the Agency started together with the European Food Safety Authority (EFSA) to draft guidance in identifying chemicals with endocrine disrupting properties; - 27.
-Notes with satisfaction that the Agency works on improving the impact measurement as part of the work on the multi-annual section of its programming document 2019-2021; notes moreover that the Agency is introducing an increasing number of indicators in order to better measure its performance and impact; notes moreover that the Network of EU Agencies is jointly developing an EU decentralised agencies performance framework; calls on the Agency to report to the discharge authority on the implementation of these indicators; - 28.
-Acknowledges the fact that the Court of Auditors' report states that, unlike most other agencies, the Agency's founding regulation does not explicitly require periodical external evaluations of its activities, which are key elements to assess performance; notes however from the Agency's reply that the Commission commissioned an external performance evaluation study in 2016 and that the consultant's report has already been published on the Commission website;
+- 31. Notes that in December 2016 the Agency started together with EFSA to draft guidance in identifying chemicals with endocrine disrupting properties; - 32.
+Notes with satisfaction that the Agency works on improving the impact measurement as part of the work on the multi-annual section of its programming document 2019-2021; notes moreover that the Agency is introducing an increasing number of indicators in order to better measure its performance and impact; notes moreover that the Network of EU Agencies is jointly developing an EU decentralised agencies performance framework; calls on the Agency to report to the discharge authority on the implementation of these indicators; - 33.
+Acknowledges the fact that the Court of Auditors' report states that, unlike most other agencies, the Agency's founding regulation does not explicitly require periodical external evaluations of its activities, which are key elements to assess performance; notes however from the Agency's reply that the Commission commissioned an external performance evaluation study in 2016 and that the consultant's report has already been published on the Commission's website; calls on the Commission to include the mandatory periodical evaluation in any future proposal for a revision of the Agency's